olle/talk-query-response/README.md

 _The structure of a response should of course conform to some common, agreed upon, format or data-shape.
 More on this later._

-This is where we can understand that [Postel's Law][5010] applies.
-Information should be liberally handled (interpreted), but publishing should be done with more care and strictness.
+Considering all this, we need to remember [Postel's Law][5010].
+Information should be liberally handled (interpreted), but publishing should be done more conservatively.
 As a consumer of responses we just can't have a guarantee that the information received is valid, well formed or not malicious.
 We have to consume, convert and validate with great care.
 The decoupling in the Query/Response patter has a price, and this is one part of it.